 The review also considered the extent of the use of manual processing systems in the procurement process.
 The review established that an adequate control framework is in place and identified some areas to improve such as monitoring compliance with the procurement and financial regulations and exploring the option of using the City of London's electronic purchase order system.
-The recommendations will be implemented in 2020/21.
+Three of the four recommendations were implemented during 2020/21.
+The final recommendation which relates to the use of retrospective purchase orders will be fully implemented during 2021/22.